 Why merino wool?

-This makes Merino a 3 season material – it is called extrafine for a reason.
+This makes our Extrafine Merino a 3 season material – it is called extrafine for a reason.
 It breathes, and unlike bulky wool sweaters can be layered in late September or fly solo in early May, and all the days in-between.

 Here’s the nerd research behind it all: